arun-gupta/arun-gupta.github.io/kubeflow-kops-aws/index.md

 # Install Kubeflow on self-managed Kubernetes on AWS

-This post will explain how to setup Kubeflow an self-managed Kubernetes cluster on AWS.
+This post will explain how to setup Kubeflow on a self-managed Kubernetes cluster on AWS.
 Even though it uses kops for creating the cluster but it could've been created any other way, such as CloudFormation or Terraform.

+## Create Kubernetes cluster using kops

 - Install kops: